hermangroup/docs/introduction/how-to-buy.rst

   Guarda offers an entire blockchain ecosystem consisting of desktop, web and mobile wallets, OTC crypto sales and instant crypto exchange.
-  Dash is supported throughout the ecosystem, making it an easy and convenient way for new users to get started.
+  Historia is supported throughout the ecosystem, making it an easy and convenient way for new users to get started.

 BlockTrades